 Having a few meals stashed away in the freezer will help if you’ve had a busy day and need something extra-quick for dinner.
 Lots of these recipes are easily doubled so you can cook a big batch then portion out and freeze.
-Remember to label your Tupperware so you can tell the difference between a chilli and pasta sauce!
-Our chicken saag, beef bourguignon, lamb stew and lentil Bolognese recipes will all freeze brilliantly.
+Remember to label your plastic containers so you can tell the difference between a chilli and pasta sauce.
+Our chicken saag, beef bourguignon, lamb stew and lentil bolognese recipes will all freeze brilliantly.

 Low-calorie dinner recipes

 Looking for a low-calorie meal that’s packed with flavour?
 Have a go at our turkey mince burgers, sandwiched with lettuce, tomato, onion slices and tomato chutney.

 Looking for a low-calorie lunch that ticks all the flavour boxes?
 Check out this recipe for a niçoise salad-filled jacket potato.

 Cook these spicy pork meatballs and serve on orzo and baby leaf greens for a healthy, low-fat midweek meal.

 Inspired by Vietnamese bun cha gio, this quick, low-calorie noodle dish is packed with texture from crispy pan-fried gyozas and plenty of colour from fresh herbs and veg.

 Flavour prawns with harissa, dill, garlic and lemon, then serve swirled through orzo pasta for a speedy but sophisticated midweek dinner.

 Ezme, a Turkish-inspired paste with tomatoes, peppers, onion and pomegranate molasses, adds extra flavour in these low-cal baked beans on toast with a twist.
 It’s low in salt, too.